BESTSELLER/MassTransit/docs/usage/transports/azure-sb.md

 <<< @/docs/code/transports/ServiceBusManagedIdentityConsoleListener.cs

 During local development, in the case of Visual Studio, you can configure the account to use under Options -> Azure Service Authentication.
-Note that your Azure Active Directory user needs explicit access to the resource and have the 'Azure Service Bus Data Owner' role assigned.
+Note that your Microsot Entra Idtive Directory user needs explicit access to the resource and have the 'Azure Service Bus Data Owner' role assigned.

 ::: warning WARNING
 To ensure that Mass Transit has sufficient permissions to perform queue management as well as messaging operations.
 Your identity & managed identity will need to have the correct role assignments within Azure.